cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sinks/real-time/table.rst

 **schema.row.field:** The name of the record field that should be used as the row key when writing to the table.

-**case.sensitive.row.field:** Whether or not 'schema.row.field' is case sensitive, defaults to true.
+**case.sensitive.row.field:** Whether 'schema.row.field' is case sensitive; defaults to true.

 .. rubric:: Example